abinit/abipy/README.rst

 Official documentation of the stable version available at the `abipy docpage`_.

-AbiPy can be used in conjunction with matplotlib_, pandas_, ipython_ and jupyter_ notebooks
+AbiPy can be used in conjunction with matplotlib_, pandas_, scipy_, seaborn_, ipython_ and jupyter_ notebooks
 thus providing a powerful and user-friendly environment for data analysis and visualization.
 Check out the list of plotting scripts available in our `examples/plot <http://pythonhosted.org/abipy/examples/plot/index.html>`_ gallery.